phoenixlai833/Joey-Phoenix/docs/step-4.md

 ### Conclusion
 Congratulations!
 You successfully created a route to the user page.
 There are other routes such as `PUT` and `DELETE` that serve different functions not covered in this guide.
 If you would like to explore more routes options, please see the complete routing guide provided in the [Express Router Documentation](https://expressjs.com/en/guide/routing.html).

-Continue to the next step to learn how to use [Middleware for Static Files](step-5.md).
+Continue on to learn how to use [Middleware for Static Files](step-5.md).